What To Do If Your Car is Stolen

 Call your insurance carrier

 Once you have the police report number, you should call your insurance provider.
-Regardless of what type of insurance coverage you have (even if you don’t have comprehensive coverage) you need to let your insurance company know.
+Regardless of what type of insurance coverage you have (even if you don’t have comprehensive coverage), you need to let your insurance company know.
 Sometimes it’s possible to report a stolen car online, though your insurance company will possibly follow up asking for more information.
 What your insurance company does after this will depend on the type of coverage you have.

-For more information, see the section What will my insurance company do? below.
 You can also tell your insurance company about any valuable items that were in your car, although, again, the insurance company’s response will depend on your coverage.
 Often, policyholders are concerned if insurance covers a stolen car if the keys are left inside.
 While every policyholder should read the fine details of their policy, generally this situation is covered under comprehensive insurance.

-Report the car stolen to the DMV
+Report the stolen car to the DMV

 After speaking to your insurance company, you should call the DMV to report your car stolen.